 - LH high and testosterone high = androgen resistance or gonadotrophin-secreting malignancy

 The management ultimately depends on the causative factors and the phase of gynaecomastia.
-If there is an underlying cause such as medication then removing this or giving androgens in cases of low testosterone can help.
+If there is a reversible underlying cause, then treatment or reversal of this should also allow for the resolution of the gynaecomastia as well.

 In most cases, reassurance may be enough for the patient; Tamoxifen can also be used in cases to help alleviate symptoms, especially tenderness.
 In patients with later stages of fibrosis, surgery may be the only option if medical treatments have failed.